-Note 11.-The view which our nather gives of apparitions from the invisible world, has in many points a striking resemblance to the sentiments which the Marquis de Marsey, a piece French protestant writer, whose works were published about the rese 1735, expresses on this subject.
-He writes as follows:-
+The view which our author gives of apparitions from the invisible world, has in many points a striking resemblance to the sentiments which the Marquis de Marsay-a pious French protestant writer, whose works were published about the year 1735-expresses on this subject.
+He writes as follows :-

-"I believe that there are three kind of spirits, which return to this world after the death of their bodies.
-The spirits of suches are in a state of condemnation, and which are in a very miserable condition, hover about and haunt the places where they have committed their evil deeds and iniquities.
-They remain at these places by divine permission, and do all the evil they can, whils at the same time they suffer intolerable torments, and sre very malignant.
-Some of this kind of spirits occasionally make thesselves visible, which was the case only a short time ago.
-For s pious clergyman wrote from the place, where he is still a minister, that a man, whom he himself had baptized, and who, after leading a wicked life, threw himself into a well, and drowned himself, having previously thrown his dog into it, had the shewn himself.
-This event bappened in the Paletinste, just when the French troops were at the place; who shortly efter the death of this man, (whose body had been drawn up out of the well, and buried in another place,) placed a sentinel near the well.
-It so happened, in the night, the sentinel saw the figure of a me at this well; he called out, 'Who's there?' but receiving no answer, he fired at the figure, but without effect : on which the sentinel ran upon the man with his drawn sword, but he vanished away.
-This event occasioned a great noise in the village, and the man was afterwards seen several times at the well."
+"I believe that there are three kinds of spirits which return to this world after the death of their bodies.
+The spirits of such as are in a state of condemnation, and which are in a very miserable condition, hover about and haunt the place where they have committed their evil deeds and iniquities.
+They remain at these places by Divine permission, and do all the evil they can, while at the same time they suffer intolerable torments and are very malignant.
+Some of this kind of spirits occasionally make themselves visible, which was the mit, and sock, though indices case only a short time ago; for a pious clergyman wrote from the place, where he is still a minister, that a man, whom he himself had baptized-and who, after leading a wicked life, threw himself into a well and drowned himself, having previously thrown his dog into it had thus shown himself.
+This event happened in the Palatinate, just when the French troops were at the place, who, shortly after the death of this man (whose body had been drawn up out of the well and buried in another place), placed a sentinel near the well.
+It so happened that, in the night, the sentinel saw the figure of a man at this well; he called out, 'Who's there?' but receiving no answer, he fired at the figure, but without effect; on which the sentinel ran upon the man with his drawn sword, but he vanished away.
+This event occasioned a great noise in the village, and the man was afterward seen several times at the well."

-"The second kind of spirits are those which roam about, because they seek to free themselves from their state of publication by other means than by resignation to Divine justice; hence they seek help from those that fear God, and in so doing, withdraw themselves from the Divine order.
-One of this kind of spirits shewed itself to me, in a very evident manner; but after I had directed it to Jesus Christ, its Saviour and Redeemer, it returned no more.
-These are not evil spirits, but such as are still in their self-will, and therefore refuse to yield to the Divine order, by voluntarily submitting to the punishment imposed upon them, even as those mistaken souls do in this life, whom God conducts into the path of obscure faith, and into the trials and afflictions which secompany purification, to which they will not submit, and seek, though fruitlessly, other aid, instead of resigning themselves to God, and patiently and submissively enduring all that afflicts them.
-But because they will not act thus, they are out of the Divine order, by which means they only prolong and increase their sufferings, and make their purification so much the more difficult and painful."
+"The second kind of spirits are those which roam about, because they seek to free themselves from their state of purification by other means than by resignation to Divine justice: hence they seek help from those that fear God, and, in so doing, withdraw themselves from the Divine order.
+One of this kind of spirits showed itself to me in a very evident manner; but after I had directed it to Jesus Christ, its Savior and Redeemer, it returned no more.
+These are not evil spirits, but such as are still in their self-will, and therefore refuse to yield to the Divine order, by voluntarily submitting to the punishment imposed upon them, even as those mistaken souls do in this life, whom God conducts into the path of obscure faith, and into the trials and afflictions which accompany purification, to which they will not submit, and seek, though fruitlessly, other aid, instead of resigning themselves to God, and patiently and submissively enduring all that afflicts them.
+But, because they will not act thus, they are out of the Divine order, by which means they only prolong and increase their sufferings, and make their purification so much the more difficult and painful."